chan2git/splunk-bots/botsv2/README.md

 ### Q200-2: What is the public IPv4 address of the server running www.brewertalk[.]com?

-Technically, you could run a `dig` command against the domain www.brewertalk[.]com to query it's DNS information.
-However, there is the chance that the public IP address has since changed or has been updated.

-Instead, we can likely find this information within the sourcetype `stream:http` and build a SPL query that looks for events related to www.brewertalk[.]com and filters for destination ports equal to 80 or 443 (as expected for a web server).
+We can likely find this information within the sourcetype `stream:http` and build a SPL query that looks for events related to www.brewertalk[.]com and filters for destination ports equal to 80 or 443 (as expected for a web server).
 Additionally, we'll add in the splunk command `stats count by dest_ip` to see if there is one particular IP address that stands out with a substantial amount of events.

 ```
 index="botsv2" sourcetype="stream:http" www.brewertalk.com (dest_port=80 OR dest_port=443)